Galway & Inishmore

 Brú na Bóinne is not a single monument but a whole landscape of ruins.
 Predating the Great Pyramid by several centuries, it consists of a complex of stone and earth structures, ranging from decorated megaliths to elaborate passage tombs.
 Like Stonehenge, the site incorporates enormous stones, many of which were transported from far away; and, like Stonehenge, several features of these tombs are aligned with astronomical events, such as the winter solstice.
 The people who built these tombs were obviously quite sophisticated.

 After about half an hour, we were summoned for the real start to the tour.
 To get to the buses, we had to cross a pedestrian bridge that spans the River Boyne.
 It was a beautiful day, unseasonably warm for September, and this was our first real glance of the Irish countryside.
 Although the landscape now must be very different from how it was so many years ago, it was easy to see what attracted the builders of these monuments to this spot.
-The landscape was bursting with life.
+The land was bursting with life.

 Small buses ferried us the short distance to our first stop, Knowth.
-This is a remarkable assemblage of artificial mounds—piles of earth ringed with decorated stones.
+This is an assemblage of artificial mounds—piles of earth ringed with decorated stones.
 These carved kerbstones represent one of the most important collections of prehistoric art in Europe, and they are remarkable indeed.
 The art is stylized and mostly abstract, consisting of swirling patterns that have been emulated far and wide.

 Walking through the site, the visitor is immersed in a whole artificial landscape.
 The bulbous green mounds are imposing and mysterious.
 Each one was a tomb.
 But who were these people?
 And what did they believe?
 Whoever they were, they obviously lived in a society with a great degree of sophistication and coordination, as the main passage tomb is a major construction.
 Two passages were dug into the mound, meeting almost exactly in the middle.
 More impressive still, these passages were made waterproof.
-Unfortunately, later intervention—the site was continually used and modified through the years—undid this waterproofing, and the passage tomb can no longer be visited.
+Unfortunately, later intervention (the site was continually used and modified through the years) undid this waterproofing, and the passage tomb can no longer be visited.

 Knowth is a world-class prehistoric site, but Newgrange is the real showstopper.
 It is another passage tomb, though instead of being ringed by decorated stones, it has a grand, almost ostentatious facade of white quartz.
 Standing alone on the top of a hill overlooking the river, the tomb looks uncanny, almost otherworldly.
-I am no believer in ancient aliens, but I can see how these ancient monuments, which seem to emerge from the landscape, can be unsettling.
+I am no believer in ancient aliens, but I can see how these old monuments, which seem to emerge from the landscape, can be unsettling.

 Unlike Knowth, the passage of the tomb at Newgrange is still intact, and so visitors can actually go inside.
 This was mind-boggling to me.
 No place I had ever visited even remotely compared with the age of this monument.
 The Colosseum in Rome is nearly 2,000 years old, the Parthenon in Athens is about 500 years older.
 Newgrange was built over 2,500 years before that.
 This means that, by the time the Parthenon was constructed, it was about as old to the ancient Greeks as their own monument is to me.

 Compared to these other two monuments, however, it may be difficult for the modern visitor to appreciate the sophistication of Newgrange.
 A mound of grass is simply less stunning than a huge marble column.
 But it is not at all easy to build a passage like this one.
 The stones had to be placed in such a way that they could support their own weight, as well as the considerable weight of all the material on top of them—and, all of it had to be properly waterproofed so that it wouldn’t flood during the first rainstorm.
-This is real sophistication.
+This is quite impressive engineering.

 Even to a modern unbeliever like me, there is obvious religious symbolism to the tomb.
 The walk through the long, dark passageway suggests the path from life to death, and from death to life.
 This mystical impression is doubly strong when one factors in the “roofbox,” which is the additional opening near the entrance that allows sunlight to enter—but only during a brief moment during the winter solstice.